What holds you back from choosing minimalism as a lifestyle?

 So I kept what was important to my cooking habits.
 Yes, sometimes people are at my house and ask where I keep “such and such,” and when I say, “I don’t have that the world keeps spinning.”

-Lesson learned: Sometimes my fear is self-imposed.
+Lesson learned: My fear is self-imposed.

 Please don’t let the fear of not being the perfect chef keep you from making your kitchen functional!